-By the wills of Emlen Cresson and Priscilla P. Cresson, a Fund has been created as a Memorial to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit to Europe.

-During the past year the Academy sent abroad twenty-three pupils.
-There were 16 painters, 2 sculptors, and 5 illustrators.

-The awards are divided among the various branches of instruction taught in the Schools, based upon the number of pupils in each Course as one factor, and the standard of the work as another factor.
+AWARDED FIRST PRIZE IN CHARLES TOPPAN PRIZE COMPETI-TION, MAY, 1909.
+ARCHIVES OF SCHOLARSHIPS AND PRIZES REPRODUCE WITHOUT PERMISSION By the wills of Emlen Cresson and Priscilla P. Cresson, a Fund has been created as a Memorial to their deceased son, William Emlen Cresson, Academician, the income of which is to be applied by The Pennsylvania Academy of the Fine Arts in sending pupils of merit to Europe.
+During the past year the Academy sent abroad twenty-two pupils and expects to send a larger number this year.
+The awards will be divided among the various branches of instruction taught in the Schools, based upon the number of pupils in each Course as one factor, and the standard of the work as another factor.
 The award consists of \$500 to each student, to be expended in foreign travel and work, within the limits of the Scholarship.
 It is the intention of the Cresson Scholarships to give to the students of the Academy the advantage of seeing some of the important Galleries and Art Schools abroad, and the Academy desires to extend the benefit of the Scholarships to as many students as possible, provided they possess the necessary merit.
 The trip abroad is limited to the summer vacation, a period of four months, from June to September inclusive, so that students can return to the Academy for study during the ensuing school year.
-The Board of Directors, upon the recommendation of the Committee on Instruction, may, in case of exceptional merit, permit a student to compete for the Cresson Scholarships again, or lengthen the term to be allowed in foreign travel.
+The Board of Directors, upon the recommendation of the Committee on Instruction, may, in case of exceptional merit, permit a student to compete for the Cresson Scholarship again, or lengthen the term to be allowed in foreign travel.